Frequently Asked Questions

 -

 We respect that individuals consider cremation for different reasons.
-At the moment, we don’t offer advance arrangements for burials of cremated remains.
-However, if you are thinking about cremation, please contact us to discuss your wishes further.
+If you are thinking about cremation in the future for yourself or a family member, please contact us to discuss your wishes further.

 -